nahidulhasan/solid-principles/README.md

 ```

-There's a common misunderstanding that dependency inversion is simply another way to say
-dependency injection.
-However, the two are not the same.In the above code Inspite of
+There's a common misunderstanding that dependency inversion is simply another way to say dependency injection.
+However, the two are not the same.

-Injecting MySQLConnection class in PasswordReminder class but it is depends on
+In the above code In spite of Injecting MySQLConnection class in PasswordReminder class but it depends on MySQLConnection.
-MySQLConnection.

 High-level module PasswordReminder should not depend on low-level module MySQLConnection.

-If we want to change connection from MySQLConnection to MongoDBConnection, we have to change hard coded constructor injection in PasswordReminder class.
+If we want to change the connection from MySQLConnection to MongoDBConnection, we have to change hard-coded constructor injection in PasswordReminder class.

-PasswordReminder class should depend upon on Abstractions not on concretions.
-But How can we do it ?
+PasswordReminder class should depend upon on Abstractions, not on concretions.
+But How can we do it?
 Please see the following example :

 ```php
 interface ConnectionInterface